Kofukuji Temple

 Sofukuji Temple

-This temple was built for the people who came from Fujian Province, China.
-It was one of the Kara (Chinese) temples in Nagasaki.
-You will see a lot of Chinese features about this temple.
-The main hall and the first gate are designated as National Treasures.
+This temple was built for the Chinese community from Fujian Province.
+It is one of the Kara-dera (Chinese-style temples) in Nagasaki, and its architecture reflects a distinctly Chinese style.
+The main hall and the first gate are designated as National Treasures of Japan.

 China Town